Ewenwan/Incremental-Network-Quantization/README.md

 # Incremental-Network-Quantization
 Caffe Implementation for Incremental network quantization, we modify the original caffe, the Installation is follow [caffe](http://caffe.berkeleyvision.org/install_apt.html).

+the default source code is 5 bits weights-only quantization,

+量化位数精度修改

-the default source code is 5 bits weights-only quantization, you can by changing parameter "partition"(/src/caffe/blob.cpp) to control the quantization step.
+you can by changing parameter "partition"(/src/caffe/blob.cpp) to control the quantization step.

 # INQ usage